Introduction to Pickleball

 The kitchen is a 7‑foot no‑volley zone that forces control instead of power.”

-Pickleball Beginner Guide
+Pickleball Beginner Guide 2026: Essential Rules and Equipment

-How Scoring Really Works
+How Scoring Really Works in Pickleball

 Pickleball scoring is simple: only the serving team can score points, and the score is always called as server score – receiver score – server number.
 Each team gets two servers before a side‑out, and every new serving turn starts on the right side.
 Games typically go to 11, win by 2.